danieltarbiat/tftflask/README.md

 4. Then you're done and can decide how to display the data.

-## An example of the recieved data from the API:
+## An example of the recieved data from the API

 Augments,
 ```